IRS Form 8959 Instructions

 Who must pay the additional Medicare tax?

-All taxpayers must pay the additional Medicare tax if their total income from certain sources exceeds their earnings threshold in the calendar year.
+All taxpayers must pay the additional Medicare tax if their total income from certain sources is in excess of the applicable threshold in the calendar year.
 These sources of income subject to additional Medicare tax include:

 • Medicare wages